10 mythical creatures that really exist. Mythical creatures (40 photos). Winged horse Pegasus

 Photo: gawker.com

 According to Greek myth and the Harry Potter book, the basilisk (aka cockatrice) was a snake with a deadly look and terrible breath.
-It is said that he came from an egg laid by a rooster and incubated by a snake.
-Presumably, he was only afraid of the crowing of a rooster and a weasel that was immune to its poison (or Harry Potter's sword).
-AT Greek myth the basilisk was of normal size, although by the time he got to Hogwarts, the basilisk had grown to gigantic proportions.
+They say that he came from an egg laid by a rooster and hatched by a serpent.
+Supposedly, he was only afraid of the rooster's crow and the weasel, which was immune to his poison (or Harry Potter's sword).
+IN Greek myth The basilisk was of normal size, although by the time he reached Hogwarts, the basilisk had grown to gigantic proportions.

-While it is unlikely that a rooster will ever lay an egg, or that a snake will want to hatch it, the idea of a basilisk seems to have some basis.
-It is likely that mythical basilisk was actually an Egyptian cobra - very dangerous snake, which all the time hisses and spits out poison at a distance of 2.4 meters, aiming at the eyes of its enemy.
+Although it is unlikely that a rooster would ever lay an egg or that a snake would want to hatch one, the idea of a basilisk does seem to have some merit.
+It is likely that mythical basilisk was actually an Egyptian cobra - very dangerous snake, which hisses all the time and spits out poison at a distance of 2.4 meters, aiming at the eyes of its enemy.

-This may explain the myth that the basilisk killed those who looked into its eyes. by the most large predator, hunting for a cobra, is a mongoose, which is very similar to a weasel.
-Alexander the Great is known to have used a mirror to defeat a basilisk.
+This may explain the myth that the basilisk killed those who looked into its eyes.
+The most large predator The one that hunts the cobra is the mongoose, which is very similar to the weasel.
+Alexander the Great famously used a mirror to defeat a basilisk.
 When the snake looked at its image, it died instantly.
 JK Rowling also used a version of this story in her novel.

-Today, these creatures seem to be a figment of the imagination, but many centuries ago, people believed in them. real existence.
-There is no reliable evidence that they really were, so it is decided to treat them as mythical creatures.
-We offer you to get acquainted with the ten most popular creatures, the image of which is glorified in myths different cultures for its beauty, cruelty or magical power.
+Today these creatures seem to be a figment of the imagination, but many centuries ago people believed in them. real existence.
+There is no reliable evidence that they really existed, so it was decided to treat them as mythical creatures.
+We invite you to get acquainted with the ten most popular creatures, the image of which is glorified in myths different cultures for their beauty, cruelty or magical power.

-Kraken is giant octopus with uncontrollable aggressiveness, while Leviathan is a seven-headed monster known for its enormous size.
+Kraken is giant octopus with uncontrollable aggression, while Leviathan is a seven-headed monster known for its enormous size.
 In any case, the presence of these monsters in the world's oceans would threaten the safety of navigation.
-No one knows if these monsters really exist or if they are a figment of human imagination.
+No one knows whether these monsters really exist or are a figment of human imagination.
 Only one thing is known that these are the most aggressive ocean creatures, based on the plots of myths about them.

-A human body on horse legs, a buffalo head on a human body, or a lion with human head- these mutants can be listed endlessly, as they are full of myths of different cultures around the world.
-A chimera with a lion's head, dragon's wings and a goat's body is also on this list.
-Many of these creatures have mostly positive characteristics, like the Pegasus or the Centaur, but there were also some fierce creatures like the Chimera.
+A human body on horse legs, a buffalo head on a human body, or a lion with human head– these mutants can be listed endlessly, since the myths of different cultures around the world are replete with them.
+A chimera with the head of a lion, wings of a dragon and the body of a goat is also on this list.
+Many of these creatures had mostly positive characteristics, like the Pegasus or the centaur, but there were also such cruel creatures as the Chimera.

-The Phoenix, a beautiful multicolored bird, comes from Greek mythology and is a symbol of early Christianity.
-He lived long life and died, incinerating himself, in order to be reborn from the ashes again and start a new eternal life.
+The phoenix, a beautiful, colorful bird, comes from Greek mythology and is a symbol of early Christianity.
+He lived long life and died, incinerating himself, to be reborn from the ashes again and start a new eternal life.
 Some myths say that the Phoenix could live up to 1400 years, then die and be reborn again.
 This is one of the most famous mythical creatures, which often became the hero of literary works, including the Harry Potter novels.

 7. Unicorn